dyng/ctrlsf.vim/README.md

     let g:ctrlsf_indent = 2
     ```

 - `g:ctrlsf_mapping` defines maps used in result window and preview window.
 Value of this option is a dictionary, where key is a method and value is a key for mapping.
 An empty value can disable that method.
-You can just defind a subset of full dictionary, those not defined functionalities will use default key mapping.
+You can just define a subset of full dictionary, those not defined functionalities will use default key mapping.

     ```vim
     let g:ctrlsf_mapping = {